 Billings Jackson Design was founded by Eoin Billings and Duncan Jackson in London in 1992.
-In 2005 we opened our New York office and in 2010 Paul Leonard joined the team as Business Director.
-In 2011 Jean Koeppel came onboard as a US director, bringing her product design and branding expertise to the studio.
+In 2005 we opened our New York office and in 2010 Paul Leonard joined the team as the third partner.
+In 2011 Jean Koeppel came onboard as a US Business Director, bringing her product design and branding expertise to the studio.
 In 2013 we opened a third studio in Chicago, run by Duncan, and Simon Kristak was promoted to Director of the New York studio in Spring 2014.

 We have crafted our unique approach by collaborating with the construction industry.
 Working with design teams on complex architectural commissions and with manufacturers on developing products for the built environment has given us a strategic perspective that results in superior design without risk to schedules and budget: a process we call Applied Industrial Design.